-DataHub used for connectivity and integration on $10 billion project
+DataHub software used for connectivity and integration on $10 billion project

 Situated on an island in the St. Lawrence River, the City of Montreal in Quebec, Canada has been blessed with an abundant supply of water.
 Yet ensuring that clean, fresh water reaches the city’s millions of residents every day requires constant attention.
-In 2004, the City of Montreal embarked on a 20-year, 10 billion dollar project to upgrade the quality of drinking water production and distribution in the city.
+Several years ago the City of Montreal embarked on a 20-year, 10 billion dollar project to upgrade the quality of drinking water production and distribution in the city.
 This initiative includes better metering, infrastructure repair, new purification systems, and plant upgrades.
-The goal is to improve efficiency throughout the system.
+The goal was to improve efficiency throughout the system.

 The data is available on SCADA systems at each pumping plant, accessed through OPC servers.
 However, networking this vital data proved to be a challenge.
-Networking OPC DA using DCOM was neither reliable nor secure, so the engineering team decided to use OPC tunneling.
-They tried several popular OPC tunneling products, and the only one that worked well was the Cogent DataHub®.
+Networking OPC DA using DCOM was neither reliable nor secure, so the engineering team decided to use OPC tunnel/mirroring.
+They tried several popular OPC tunneling products, and the only one that worked well was Cogent DataHub® software.

 The data collection and redistribution architecture that the project planners had in mind was quite complex.
 Primarily, they needed to collect data from all of the remote stations in a highly secure way, and log it at their central control location.
 Neither the central client nor anyone else should be able to write back to the OPC servers.
 They also needed to send the collected data to a third location for the company’s IT staff, and bridge to other OPC servers there.
 In addition, each pumping station needed to receive some of the data collected from the other pumping stations.
 And finally, some of the pumping stations were running fully redundant SCADA systems, so they needed redundancy built into the system at those locations.

-As each location came online, while they were configuring the tunneling to the central office, the team realized that they had the necessary tool to share the data securely between satellite locations.
-On the DataHub at the central office they established a separate data domain for each plant, and created a read-only tunnel to receive the data.
-Then at each plant, they created a read-only tunnel from their local DataHub to the central DataHub to get the data from each of the other plants.
+As each location came online, while they were configuring the tunnel/mirroring to the central office, the team realized that they had the necessary tool to share the data securely between satellite locations.
+On the DataHub instance at the central office they established a separate data domain for each plant, and created a read-only tunnel to receive the data.
+Then at each plant, they created a read-only tunnel/mirror from their local DataHub instance to the central DataHub instance to get the data from each of the other plants.
 This gave the operators at each plant a complete picture of what was going on throughout the system.

-“To make intelligent decisions at a satellite plant, it is very helpful to know what’s happening across the city,” the project manager said.
-“Since all the data was there in the DataHub anyway, we decided to use it.”
+“To make intelligent decisions at a satellite plant, it is very helpful to know what’s happening across the city,” said the project manager.
+“Since all the data was there in DataHub software anyway, we decided to use it.”

-“The system has been running for months without any problems, logging the data we need to stay efficient,” said the project manager.
-“We are very pleased with the high quality of the DataHub, its flexibility to do what we need, and with Cogent’s excellent technical support at every point of the way.
+“The system has been running for years without any problems, logging the data we need to stay efficient,” said the project manager.
+“We are very pleased with the high quality of DataHub software, its flexibility to do what we need, and with Cogent’s excellent technical support at every point of the way.
 The data integration aspect of the City of Montreal’s water system upgrade project is meeting or exceeding its goals.”